 Involving families in teaching and practicing SEL is an important way to strengthen students’ social and emotional skills.
 Encourage families to continue SEL instruction at home.
 Here’s how:

 - Help families understand the importance of SEL.
 Make sure your students’ families know what SEL is and why it’s important.
-Share our our SEL FAQ with parents and make sure they understand that SEL can help students:
+Make sure parents understand that SEL can help students:

 - Stay focused and engaged in learning

 - Work through emotions like stress, fear, anxiety, and trauma

 - Remain connected with educators and peers